Andy-xiaokang/my-mkdocs/docs/etc/mactips.md

 * [ClashX](https://github.com/yichengchen/clashX)
     A rule based proxy For Mac base on [Clash](https://dreamacro.github.io/clash/).
 * [Adguard](https://adguard.com/en/welcome.html)
     Surf the Web ad-free and safely.
 Shield up!
+    in settings open 助手 for safari and chrome.
 * [Bartender](https://www.macbartender.com/)
     Bartender is an award-winning app for macOS that superpowers your menu bar, giving you total control over your menu bar items, what's displayed, and when, with menu bar items only showing when you need them.
     Bartender improves your workflow with quick reveal, search, custom hotkeys and triggers, and lots more.